 Chapter 1, "Introduction."
-This chapter describes the purpose and organization of the Recirculated DEIR.
+This chapter describes the purpose and organization of the Revised Recirculated DEIR.
 A summary description of the proposed project is also provided.
-No changes to the project description have occurred since the project was approved on July 27, 2010.
+Other than the addition of Option C (SID Surface Water) to serve the Specific Plan, no changes to the project description (e.g., land use plan, number of units, density) have occurred since the project was approved on July 27, 2010.

 Section 16.1, "Public Services and Utilities - Water (Revised)."
 This section describes the project's potential impacts related to the provision of public services and utilities, specifically water supply.
-Revisions to the original DEIR section focus on incorporating information from the new Water Supply Assessment (WSA) for water supply Option B (Onsite Groundwater), which is based on recent groundwater investigations and data that is current and complete.
-As noted above, no project changes have occurred.
-The new WSA provides more detailed information on the proposed groundwater supply option than was available during preparation of the original DEIR.
-This information complies with the Court ruling that identified the groundwater supply analysis as the only deficiency that required the County's reconsideration.
-The section replaces the original DEIR's water supply impact analysis in its entirety.
+The first Recirculated DEIR focused on incorporating information from the new WSA for water supply Option B (Onsite Groundwater).
+This Revised Recirculated DEIR includes that information and incorporates new information from the recently prepared SID WSA for water supply Option C (SID Surface Water), which describes the availability and reliability of surface water from that source.
+The information in this Revised Recirculated DEIR complies with the Court ruling that identified the groundwater supply analysis as the only deficiency that required the County's reconsideration, and provides complete analysis of the changes to the project, that is, the preferred water supply option.
+The section replaces in their entirety the water supply impact analyses of the original DEIR and Recirculated DEIR.

 Chapter 17, "List of Preparers."
-This chapter identifies the Recirculated DEIR authors and consultants that provided analysis in support of the document's conclusions.
+This chapter identifies the authors and consultants that provided analysis in support of the Revised Recirculated DEIR conclusions.

 Appendices.
-Appendices contain additional materials used or relied heavily upon during preparation of the Recirculated DEIR.
-Because they are published together, materials that are appendices to the Recirculated DEIR are equally considered appendices to the WSA for water supply Option B (Onsite Groundwater).
+Appendices contain additional materials used or relied heavily upon during preparation of the Revised Recirculated DEIR.